prof-phmm-paulo/prof-phmm-paulo/README.md

 -->

-I'm currently teaching administration and infraestructure for technical classes.
+I'm currently teaching Administration and Infraestructure for technical classes.
-I'm graduated in Agronomy, Maths and currently at the 5/8 semester to be licensed in informatics.
+I'm graduated in Agronomy, Maths and currently at the 5/8 semester to be Licensed in Informatics.